 Medical apps that store sensitive health care data in the cloud pose steep challenges for software testers.
-They need to make sure that cloud-based data is secure, while also proving compliance with HIPAA requirements around
+They need to make sure that cloud-based data is secure, while also proving compliance with HIPAA requirements around data privacy.

 How do software test managers ensure that their teams are adequately prepared to test security in the cloud?
 What layers do they need to cover?
 Security testing is more complicated than just testing usernames and passwords, and it's significantly different from traditional testing.
 For example, your software may function flawlessly and meet all its specifications and requirements.
 However, that doesn't mean your application is secure.
 How can your test team use their experience to help validate your application's security effectively?